Construction Job Site Hot Work Safety

 • The individual responsible for fire watch should be assigned no other duties.

-Displaying and Retaining the Permit
+Displaying and retaining the permit

 The permit should be displayed in or near the work area.
 Once hot work and related fire watch activities are finished, complete the permit and return it to the PAI for a final inspection of the work area and signature.
 The PAI should retain the completed permit for their records.